freezy/VisualPinball.Engine/VisualPinball.Engine.Test/Fixtures~/FuturePinball/README.md

 fp-2013-enhanced/Three Angels_ehanc_Slam.fpt
 ```

-`FuturePinballFixtureCatalog` locks the source size and SHA-256, compound-stream and resource counts, element-type distribution, Table Data size, and compressed/decoded script boundaries and hashes.
+`FuturePinballFixtureCatalog` locks the source size and SHA-256, compound-directory entry and resource counts, element-type distribution, Table Data size, and compressed/decoded script boundaries and hashes.
 Tests skip this external corpus when the environment variable is absent; unit tests that synthesize malformed streams remain self-contained.

 For the workspace research corpus: